dahlbyk/code-401-JS-prework/install-node.md

 # set the default editor to VSCode
 export EDITOR=code

-# use "be" to edit your bash profile with the default editor
-function be() {
-  $EDITOR ~/.bash_profile
-}

-# use "br" this to refresh your bash profile after making any changes
-function br() {
-  source ~/.bash_profile
-}

-# create a shorthand "pingg" to ping google.com to see if you have a good
-# internet connection.
-function pingg() {
-  ping google.com
-}

-# prints out all the custom commands we added to help remind you what exists.
-# echo out more things yourself to remind you of other customizations you add!
-# (there's two p's here because "help" is another built in command)
-function helpp() {
-  echo "be - edit your ~/.bash_profile"
-  echo "br - refresh your ~/.bash_profile"
-  echo "pingg - ping google.com (quit with CTRL+C)"
-  echo "helpp - display this handy help reminder"
-}
 ```

 the bash configuration files are loaded by bash at different times - we edit them both to ensure node will always be setup